 On an October morning in 1985, a man named Steve Jones did something incredibly brave or remarkably stupid.
 He blasted through the halfway point of the Chicago Marathon all alone in 1:01:42, minutes ahead of the world-class field, light years ahead of world record pace.
-Jones basically ensured that his final miles would be inexplicably painful, intentionally putting himself through hell as he gritted through the final 10k and won the race in 2:07:13, missing the world record by one second.
+Jones basically ensured that his final miles would be inexplicably painful, intentionally putting himself through hell as he gritted through the final 10k and won the race in 2:07:13, setting the world record.
 The nickname “The King of Pain” landed on Jones and stuck.

 Ironic, isn’t it, that Reebok, the sponsor Steve Jones and I share, chose as its slogan Live with Fire.
 There is no other option, no other path to greatness in this sport.